Crafting ideas - Doors Windows

 photo source: livinator.com

-Keeping the same purpose, as a door, it can be used to make a discreet area for storing small items in the kitchen.
+Keeping the same purpose as a door, it can be used to make a discreet storage area for small items in the kitchen.

 reuse of doors